Macron buts heads with Italian populists on migration

 But the European Commission declined to take sides, while fretting over the future of "the whole European project".

-Some of the "rhetoric" on migration from EU capitals was "very dangerous" and Aquarius-type "incidents" could erode EU trust, migration commissioner Dimitris Avramopoulos warned on Tuesday.
+Some of the "rhetoric" on migration from EU capitals was "very dangerous" and Aquarius-type "incidents" could harm trust, migration commissioner Dimitris Avramopoulos warned on Tuesday.

 That was the closest he came to criticism of Di Maio and Salvini, opting to leave the fight to member states instead.

-"I'm not here to play the blame game … people in a desperate situation [on the Aquarius] were saved, that is what counts ultimately," he said.
+"I'm not here to play the blame game … people in a desperate situation [on the Aquarius] were saved, that's what counts ultimately," Avramopoulos said.

 He commended Italy's "Herculean effort" in taking in hundreds of thousands of migrants over the past three years.

-"The commission will continue to support Italy politically, practically, and financially … Italy has delivered [on migration]," he said.
+"The commission will continue to support Italy politically, practically, and financially … Italy has delivered," he said.

 Lack of solidarity on asylum reform, which has left Italy and Avramopoulos' native Greece to shoulder most of the burden, "is putting in danger the whole European project," he added, in a word of caution.

-The kid-glove treatment of Italy comes amid concern that its populist economics could blow a hole in eurozone fiscal rules, destabilising the single currency.
+The kid-glove treatment of Italy comes amid concern that its populist economics could blow apart eurozone fiscal rules, destabilising the single currency.

 It also comes amid EU efforts to win back voters from populist forces further afield in Europe.